-In Doctor Strange in the Multiverse of Madness (2022), Christine Palmer first asks Dr. Strange “Are You Happy?”
-She asks this question at her own wedding, following a short conversation about how close they used to be, suggesting that Strange and Palmer used to have some sort of relationship that never worked out.
+In Doctor Strange in the Multiverse of Madness (2022), Christine Palmer unexpectedly asks Dr. Strange, “Are You Happy?”
+She makes this query at her own wedding, following a brief discussion about how close they used to be, indicating that Strange and Palmer had some sort of past romantic relationship that had not been successful.

-Stephen Strange then states that “of course” he is happy.
-How could he not be?
-After all, he is Dr. Strange, a famous superhero, part of the team called Avengers, and he has superpowers.
+Stephen Strange responds with a quick “of course” he is happy.
+His answer is not entirely convincing, as he is Dr. Strange, a famous superhero, part of the team called the Avengers, and he has access to incredible powers.
 Who wouldn’t want that?
 Is this not happiness in itself?
-The scene leaves us with an impression that Dr. Strange may be feeling something other than joy, despite his attempts to conceal it.
+Yet, the scene leaves us with an impression that Dr. Strange may be feeling something other than joy, despite his attempts to conceal it.
 He may be experiencing a mixture of emotions due to his past with Palmer and the uncertainty of his future.

-We then meet Wanda Maximoff (aka Scarlet Witch) who is suffering over the fact that she doesn’t have a family, craving for one almost on a delusional level.
-This comes as a continuation of WandaVision, where Wanda is trying to bring back Vision, her synthezoid (android) lover, to life as she grieves deeply over his death in Avengers: Infinity War (2018) in hands of Thanos.
+We then meet Wanda Maximoff (aka Scarlet Witch) who is struggling with the fact that she does not have a family, longing for one almost on a desperate level.
+This comes as a continuation of WandaVision, where Wanda is trying to revive Vision, her synthezoid (android) lover, back to life as she mourns deeply over his death in Avengers: Infinity War (2018) at the hands of Thanos.

 This gives rise to the events of the Multiverse of Madness (which I don’t want to spoil any further).
-Yet, the question of “are you happy?” still persists as a central theme of the movie, being mentioned 4 more times during the movie.
+Yet, the question of “Are you happy?” still lingers as a central theme of the movie, being mentioned four more times throughout the movie.

 Here we dive into character backstory, character development, and their psychological profiles:

-- Doctor Strange has fame and superpowers, but he does not have a girl (Christine Palmer).
+- Doctor Strange has fame and superpowers, but he is missing the companionship of a woman (Christine Palmer).

-- Wanda Maximoff (aka Scarlet Witch) grieves over wanting to have a family
+- Wanda Maximoff (aka Scarlet Witch) is still heartbroken over her lost family.

 - America Chavez lost her parents due to the accidental use of her own powers, and

-- Christine Palmer has no superpowers but has feelings for Dr Strange
+- Christine Palmer has no superpowers, but she has strong feelings for Doctor Strange.

 Are You Happy? – Answer by Optimal Happiness